Meditation | Seven Practices To Make You More Attractive (updated 2021)

-By doing this, you are beginning to condition your mind and your system to enjoy meditating.
+By doing this, you condition your mind and your system to enjoy meditating.

-How to focus on the breath during meditation?
+How to focus on your breath during meditation?

 Every time your mind wanders you bring it back to the cold air entering into your system.

-This way, wherever you are in the world, and whatever you are doing, you can start to focus on your breath and it will begin to calm your nervous system and to remove anxiety.
+This way, wherever you are in the world, and whatever you are doing, you can focus on your breath and it will begin to calm your nervous system and to remove anxiety.